Info & Summary

 return 0;

-π D - 1122 Substring
+}π D - 1122 Substring

 Tips

-Consider subarrays starting from the odd-indexed terms of A
+Consider subarrays starting from the odd-indexed terms of A and the even-indexed terms separately

 Tips